x0techdad/cloud-platform-starter-kit/README.md

 > **Note:** this documentation is a work-in-progress - if you see something that's not quite right or missing, we'd really appreciate a PR!

-Cloud Platform DevUX Starter Kit is a project where cloud dev tools are maintained.
+Cloud Platform DevUX Starter Kit is a project where cloud platform dev tools are maintained.

 ---

 ## Available tools

-* [setup-winDevEnv.ps1](/scripts/setup-winDevEnv.ps1): installs and configures commonly used cloud dev tools and OS settings on a local Windows system.
+* [setup-winDevEnv.ps1](/scripts/setup-winDevEnv.ps1): installs and configures commonly used cloud platform dev tools and OS settings on a local Windows system.
     * Dependencies:
         * PowerShell
         * Winget